The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 Brian Abraham, the former Logan County prosecutor who pursued the cases, expressed skepticism that the story was a lie.

-Anyway, two conflicting stories here on the swine flu virus.
+Two conflicting stories here on the swine flu virus.

-More than 800 people have died from H1N1, including 86 children, according to the U.S. centers for disease control and prevention.
+More than 800 people have died from H1N1, including 86 children, according to the U.S. Centers for Disease Control and Prevention.

-CDC officials said there should be widespread availability of the vaccine by mid-November.
+CDC officials said there should be widespread availability of the vaccine by mid-November, but by that time it will have peaked.

-She said the yields are now more in line with original predictions that any glitches have been corrected.
+She said the yields are now more in line with original predictions.

 We anticipate a robust production line moving forward.